-Generally the Suzuki method is used with beginner violin; but you can also use it to learn viola, cello, bass, flute, guitar, harp, piano, organ, voice, recorder and early childhood education.
-We are going to focus on resources for learning violin, as it is the most common Suzuki instrument for children.
+Generally, the Suzuki method is used with beginner violin.
+Still, you can also use it to learn viola, cello, bass, flute, guitar, harp, piano, organ, voice, recorder, and early childhood education.
+We are going to focus on resources for learning the violin, as it is the most common Suzuki instrument for children.

-If you would like to learn a bit more about Suzuki, there is a really nice short documentary about a Suzuki class at the Elaine Kaufman Cultural Center that gives a great overview of a lot of the concepts.
+If you would like to learn a bit more about Suzuki, there is a nice short documentary about a Suzuki class at the Elaine Kaufman Cultural Center that gives an excellent overview of a lot of the concepts.